mlinderm/npsv2/README.md

     output=tests/results/stats.json
 ```

 The `sequencer` argument specifies the sequencer model and thus the profile to use with the [ART NGS simulator](https://www.niehs.nih.gov/research/resources/software/biostatistics/art/index.cfm).
-Currently available profiles in ART are:
+Currently available profiles in ART are shown below.
+If your sequencer is newer than the available profiles, choose the the most recent model with a similar preparation workflow and read length.
+For example, training using `HSXn` with a data produced from a NovaSeq 6000.

 ```
 GA1 - GenomeAnalyzer I (36bp,44bp), GA2 - GenomeAnalyzer II (50bp, 75bp)